onflow/flow-go/pkg/language/docs/language.md

 Transactions are objects that are signed by one or more [accounts](#accounts) and are sent to the chain to interact with it.

-Transactions have three phases: Preparation, execution, and post-conditions.
+Transactions have three phases: Preparation, execution, and postconditions.

 The preparer acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
 The preparer has the permissions to read and write to storage of all signer accounts.

 Transactions are declared using the `transaction` keyword.
 The preparer is declared using the `prepare` keyword and the execution phase is declared using the `execute` keyword.
-The `post` section can be used to declare post-conditions.
+The `post` section can be used to declare postconditions.

 ```bamboo,file=transaction-declaration.bpl
 transaction {